madc/GY-85/README.md

 # GY-85

-Arduino implementation for GY-85 (ADXL345 accelerometer, ITG3200 gyroscope and HMC5883L magnetometer)
+Technical documentation for GY-85 (ADXL345 accelerometer, ITG3200 gyroscope and HMC5883L magnetometer).
+The code shown below can be seen as [pseudocode](https://en.wikipedia.org/wiki/Pseudocode), implementations for Arduino and Processing are in the making at the moment.

 ## Theory